Detachment 010 Cadre

 SSgt Erck is from Florida and entered the Air Force in July, 2016.
 Upon completion of Basic Military Training, he graduated from Aerospace Ground Equipment Apprentice Technical School at Sheppard Air Force Base, Texas in January 2017.
 Prior to his current assignment he was the NCOIC, 355th Wing Protocol at Davis-Monthan AFB.

-Staff Sergeant Brittany A. Morgan
+Technical Sergeant Brittany A. Morgan

 NCOIC, Adminstrative Actions

-SSgt Brittany Morgan serves as the Noncommissioned Officer in Charge of Administrative Actions at Air Force Reserve Officer Training Corps (AFROTC) Detachment 010, based at the University of Alabama in Tuscaloosa.
+TSgt Brittany Morgan serves as the Noncommissioned Officer in Charge of Administrative Actions at Air Force Reserve Officer Training Corps (AFROTC) Detachment 010, based at the University of Alabama in Tuscaloosa.
 In this role, she is tasked with recruiting, motivating, training, educating, and evaluating Air Force officer candidates enrolled in a four-year college-level program.
 Additionally, she extends these services to candidates at four cross-town schools: University of West Alabama, Stillman College, and Marion Military Institute.

-SSgt Morgan acts as the central point of contact for approximately 135 officer candidates and five active-duty military members on staff.
+TSgt Morgan acts as the central point of contact for approximately 135 officer candidates and five active-duty military members on staff.
 She oversees the flow of information to HQ AFROTC, Air Force Personnel Center, The Department of Defense Medical Examination Review Board, and the Pentagon.
 In addition to her unit support functions, she is responsible for processing and tracking taskers, personnel records, evaluations, decorations, awards, physical fitness, pay and medical records for both officer candidates and detachment personnel.

-SSgt Morgan, originally from Tullahoma, Tennessee, enlisted in the Airforce in March 2014.
+TSgt Morgan, originally from Tullahoma, Tennessee, enlisted in the Airforce in March 2014.
 Upon completion of Basic Military Training at Lackland AFB, Texas, she attended technical training as a Knowledge Operations Manager at Keesler Air Force Base, Mississippi.
 Her assignments include an overseas tour to Thule Air Base, Greenland, along with assignments in Florida and Nevada.

 Trista Elmore

-Program Assistant
+Administrative Assistant

 (205)348-5900